-Option E: Dismissal from the Internship Program: Dismissal/permanent withdrawal from the Internship Program would be invoked for reasons including, but not limited to, severe violations of the APA Code of Ethics, when imminent physical or psychological harm to a client is a major factor, failure to respond to deficits identified in a remediation plan, significant failure to meet administrative requirements of the program (e.g., attendance, documentation), failure to respond to supervision, difficulties with professionalism, and/or when the Intern is unable to complete the Training Program due to physical, mental, or emotional illness.
-When specific interventions do not rectify the problematic performance after a reasonable period, and the intern seems unable to alter her/his performance, the Director of Training will convene a Review Committee Hearing.
+Option E: Dismissal from the Internship Program: Dismissal/permanent withdrawal from the Internship Program would be invoked in cases of severe violations of the APA Code of Ethics, or when imminent physical or psychological harm to a client is a major factor, or when the intern is unable to complete the internship due to physical, mental, or emotional illness.
+When specific interventions do not rectify the problematic performance after a reasonable period, and the intern seems unable to alter her/his performance, the Director of Training will convene a Review Committee.
 The Review Committee is comprised of two members of the Internship Program's training staff who do not individually supervise the intern and one other administrator or clinical staff member of The Help Group.
-The Review Committee will conduct a Review Hearing within 7 business days after Intern notification.
-The Director of Training will chair the review hearing.
-At this hearing, the intern will be given the opportunity to hear all facts with the opportunity to dispute or explain his or her behavior.
-The Review Committee will discuss the possibility of termination from the Training Program and the agency.
-The Committee will make their determination and provide their final suggestion to the Chief Operating Officer and/or the Senior Risk Management Officer, who will make the final decision.
-When an Intern has been dismissed, the Director of Training will communicate within 24 hours to the Intern and to the intern's Director of Clinical Training of their graduate school that the intern has/will not successfully complete the internship.
+The Review Committee will discuss the possibility of termination from the Training Program and agency.
+The Committee will make their determination and provide their final suggestion to the Executive Director and/or the Senior Risk Management Officer, who will make the final decision.
+When an intern has been dismissed, the Director of Training will communicate within 24 hours to the intern and to the intern's Director of Clinical Training of their graduate school that the intern has not successfully completed the internship.